navidrome/website/content/en/docs/Usage/monitoring.md

 ---
 title: "Monitoring Navidrome"
 linkTitle: "Monitoring"
-date: 2017-01-03
+date: 2024-07-08
 weight: 50
 description: >
-  How to monitor status of your navidrome instance
+  How to monitor status of your Navidrome instance
 draft: false
 ---